Liverpool - Manchester United player ratings: Marks out of 10, analysis

 Liverpool player ratings

 Alisson: 6 – Made two good stops early in the second half.
-Took a few risks early on.
+Took a few risks early on with the ball at his feet.
+Probably because he knew he would be bored.

 Trent Alexander-Arnold: 7 – Class on the ball, worked hard and locked Rashford down defensively.